bar-and-c/electronicsoundmachines/_pages/02_minimodi.md

 The modules I have considered so far are the conventional, more or less, albeit chosen with a focus on simplicity (it has to be easy to build, few components and easy to understand).

 ### VCO
 I haven’t done a lot of research here, just did a quick googling on ”simple VCO”, and got a hit on a Thomas Henry design.
-I recently built a Thomas Henry VCO, and that as well as other info on the internet has given me a lot of respect for him.
-So, I just picked that one, a VCO-1.
+I recently built a Thomas Henry VCO, and that experience as well as other info on the internet has given me a lot of respect for him when it comes to designing solid synthesizer circuits.
+So, I just picked that one, a [VCO-1](http://www.birthofasynth.com/Thomas_Henry/Pages/VCO-1.html).
 I made a schematic in KiCad, and yesterday I ordered my first PCB of my own design – it is not pretty at all, but with a little luck it could at least work.
 There are other simple VCOs, I’m sure this topic will be re-visited.
 I just wanted to get the ball rolling as fast as possible (and if nothing else, I could use the 10 VCO-1 PCBs in my anemic modular!).

 Other contenders are based on a 555, and there are some designs on CD4046 (I think Tomas Henry has designs on both those), and many more.